vjsantojaca/vjsantojaca/README.md

 I once tried to be an Instagrammer with my food 👨🏻‍🍳

 ------------
-- 🔭 I’m currently working on Stubhub as Software Engineer.
+- 🔭 I’m currently working on @stubhub as Software Engineer.
 - 👯 I'm collaborating on:
   - [Lineage OS](https://lineageos.org/) as Device Maintainer.
 - 🌱 I’m currently learning ***R***, ***Python*** and recovering my knowledge about ***Spring Boot***